phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 81710
+#Number of Clinton Tweets: 82748
+#Number of Trump Tweets: 68814
-#Number of Sanders Tweets: 64812
+#Number of Sanders Tweets: 65818
-#Number of Rubio Tweets: 18067
+#Number of Rubio Tweets: 18288
-#Number of Bush Tweets: 6318
+#Number of Bush Tweets: 6381
-#Number of Carson Tweets: 4988
+#Number of Carson Tweets: 5082
 #Total Number of Tweets:
-#Number of Trump Tweets:
 ---